ConduitNetwork/docs/troubleshooting/customimage.rst

 #.
 Enter the username and password that are set on the Virtual Image.

 ..
-NOTE:: When using Static IP's or IP Pools in VMware, VMware tools must also be installed on the template in order for |morpheus| to set the static IP address when provisioning.
+NOTE:: When using Static IP's or IP Pools in VMware, VMware tools must also be installed on the template in order for |conduit| to set the static IP address when provisioning.

 ..
-NOTE:: |morpheus| agents only support 64-bit vm's prior to versions 2.12.3 and 3.0.2
+NOTE:: |conduit| agents only support 64-bit vm's prior to versions 2.12.3 and 3.0.2